 - You can do the Commission’s online survey here

-- You can email us at email@example.com and just tell us what you think
+- If you don't want to complete the survey, you can email us at firstname.lastname@example.org and just tell us what you think.

 We’ll put information up about future opportunities that you might be interested in.